lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 Another strength of TOPCAT is that the data from a given table are linked across the plots based on that table.
-For instance, let's look at plots from the table returned from our Example 2 ADQL query above.
-We already have two plots from this table -- a Sky Plot showing the RA,DEC positions of the 10000 entries contained within that table, and a Plane Plot showing the `g_calibMag` vs.
+For instance, let's look at plots from the table returned from the Example 2 ADQL query above.
+You already have two plots from this table -- a Sky Plot showing the RA,DEC positions of the 10000 entries contained within that table, and a Plane Plot showing the `g_calibMag` vs.